 - An excellent website should be one of your sharpest sales tools.

 - And it isn’t just about looking pretty.

-Your website needs to do more than “look good”, it should actually “do work” for you…because if it doesn’t help you pre-qualify and direct your customers to the content they need to see, you’re missing an opportunity to connect and make a sale.
+Your website needs to do more than “look good”, it should actually “do work” for you.
+Because if it doesn’t help you pre-qualify and direct your customers to the content they need to see, you’re missing an opportunity to connect and make a sale.

-Pro Tip: You’ll update your website multiple times over the life of your biz and in fact, it’s a good idea to visit your website often to employ new branding strategies so that you can attract your ideal customers.
+Pro Tip: You’ll update your website multiple times over the life of your business and in fact, it’s a good idea to visit your website often to employ new branding strategies so that you can attract your ideal customers.
 If it’s been more than 6-10 months since you updated your site, it’s time to do some updating!

-Do your customers LOVE your website?
+Question: Do your customers LOVE your website?

 When you scroll through your website, answer the following questions: